ComputeCanada/magic_castle/docs/README.md

 node.

 User accounts do not have sudoer privileges.
-If you wish to use `sudo`, you will have to login using the sudoer account and the SSH keys lists in `public_keys`.
+If you wish to use `sudo`, you will have to login using the sudoer account and the SSH keys listed in `public_keys`.

 If you would like to add a user account after the cluster is built, refer to